Hon. Roy Cullen, P.C., C.P.A.

 Roy speaking in the House on

 May 14, 2008

-Born in 1944 in Montreal, Canada, Roy Cullen earned his B.A. in Business Administration, and a Master of Public Administration.
+Born in 1944 in Montreal, Canada, Roy Cullen earned his B.A. in Business Administra¬tion, and a Master of Public Administration.
 He qualified as a Canadian Chartered Accountant in 1972.
 Initially elected to the House of Commons in Ottawa in a by-election in 1996, he was re-elected in the 1997, 2000, 2004, and the 2006 general elections.
 He retired from the Canadian House of Commons in 2008.
 During his career prior to 1996, Mr. Cullen lived and worked in Bermuda and South Africa for six years, following which he served as an assistant deputy minister in the British Columbia Ministry of Forests, and as a vice-president in the Noranda Forest Group (now Norbord).